 Please read these instructions carefully before filling out your application.

 Admission is competitive; please apply as soon as possible.
 We evaluation and notify students on a rolling basis.
 Before starting an application, please make sure you have all the materials needed by referencing our Application Checklist.

 If you are applying for financial aid from PiB, your complete application must be received by Wednesday , January 15, 2014.
 Financial aid is limited, and you must submit proof that you've applied to your home university and other sources for aid to qualify for PiB aid.
 If not, the due date for all applications is Thursday , January 31, 2014.
 All applications are considered on a rolling basis.
 In past years, early applicants have had higher acceptance rates than later ones, because spaces in the program tend to fill up quickly.
 Late applications will only be considered on a space-available basis.

 In an effort to allow you to make a fully-informed decision, if you were to be admitted to PiB and are also applying for financial aid from PiB, notification of admissions will include your aid award.
 Therefore, after admissions has been decided, your application is subject to financial aid evaluation, which may delay your notification date.

-Princeton students, please note: current Princeton freshmen, sophomores, juniors, and graduate students who want to be considered for financial aid must fill out the Program in East Asian Studies financial aid application form (which can be picked up in Frist 219 starting in November) rather than the Princeton in Beijing financial aid application form online (i.e. the EAS application is due on January 31, not January 16).
+Princeton students, please note: current Princeton freshmen, sophomores, juniors, and graduate students who want to be considered for financial aid must fill out the financial aid application form embedded in the online application.
+To access it, click "yes" when asked if you are applying for PiB financial aid.

 Current Princeton seniors who want to be considered for financial aid are not eligible for funding from the Program in East Asian Studies and must fill out the PiB financial aid application form online instead (i.e. the deadline for seniors applying for financial aid is January 16).